DillonFarber/ca-cnc-project/README.md

 > 3. copy and paste code into IDE
 > 4. go to sketch->include libraries->add .ZIP library
 > 5. find the folder of the resource folder from my repo and add them from there. read documents from main, you only need a few.
 The others are reference, and included in the Arduino IDE.

+### Resource
+- cnc layout for the project with pinouts and schematics https://schaltplan-online.blogspot.com/2022/01/arduino-cnc-shield-v3-schematic.html